georgebabarus/magento-filesystem-extension/docs/source/details.rst

 In some cases, operations on files or directories are performed directly with PHP functions, or \\Magento\\Framework\\Filesystem\\DriverInterface objects are obtained directly from ObjectManager.
 Obtaining a driver object from the filesystem object will avoid this type of problem.

-Most of the inconsistencies from Magento core modules are fixed in Bb_FilesystemCms, Bb_FilesystemCatalog, Bb_FilesystemDownloadable modules, and is part of the plan to include these improvements in the Magento Community project.
+Most of the inconsistencies from Magento core modules are fixed in bb/filesystem-cms, bb/filesystem-catalog, bb/filesystem-downloadable modules, and is part of the plan to include these improvements in the Magento Community project.

-However overwriting the Magento core directories is not mandatory, because you can configure new directories for custom implementation with the base module Bb_Filesystem and the module implementing the driver of your choice eg: Bb_FilesystemS3.
+However overwriting the Magento core directories is not mandatory, because you can configure new directories for custom implementation with the base module bb/filesystem and the module implementing the driver of your choice eg: bb/filesystem-s3.

 This module is not yet compatible with New Magento Media Gallery.